-The present maintainer of this document (E. Bartlett) is grateful to J. Smoker and the previous instrument scientists of FLAMES (D. Gadotti, C. Martayan, C.Melo, A. Kaufer, R. Scarpa, D. Naef) whose hard and competent work have contributed to making FLAMES a great facility.
+The present maintainer of this document (B.Haeussler) is grateful to J. Smoker and the previous instrument scientists of FLAMES (J.C.
+Munoz, E.Bartlett, D. Gadotti, C. Martayan, C.Melo, A. Kaufer, R. Scarpa, D. Naef) as well as our colleagues at USD and QC, whose hard and competent work have contributed to making FLAMES a great facility.